 The closest major cities to Ngorongoro Crater are Nairobi in Kenya and Dar es Salaam in Tanzania.
 There are plenty of wildlife safaris departing from both of these cities.
 To compare your options, view our upcoming Nairobi departures and Dar es Salaam departures.

 For African tours of various durations, departing from many different destinations, see our Budget Ngorongoro Safaris.

 What are you waiting for?

 With so much to offer, the Ngorongoro Crater is a must do.
 And why not combine it with a longer trip to see the Serengeti, the Mara and Mount Kilimanjaro?
-Have you spoken to an African Budget Safari consultant today?
+Speak to an African Budget Safari consultant today.
 You may just be surprised to see how far they can take you!